tschissl/certification/OKUM.md

 ### before outlier rejection

-The between-laboratory variance for TiO2 is 4.0248 &times; 10<sup>-4</sup>
+The between-laboratory variance for Al2O3 is 0.1028
-The between-bottle variance for TiO2 is 6.3813 &times; 10<sup>-6</sup>
+The between-bottle variance for Al2O3 is 7.4746 &times; 10<sup>-4</sup>
-The repeatability variance for TiO2 is 4.4695 &times; 10<sup>-6</sup>
+The repeatability variance for Al2O3 is 6.6814 &times; 10<sup>-4</sup>
-The standard uncertainty for the assigned value of TiO2 is 0.004
+The standard uncertainty for the assigned value of Al2O3 is 0.067

 ### after outlier rejection
-The between-laboratory variance for TiO2 is 1.0059 &times; 10<sup>-4</sup>
+The between-laboratory variance for Al2O3 is 0.0067
-The between-bottle variance for TiO2 is 3.8318 &times; 10<sup>-6</sup>
+The between-bottle variance for Al2O3 is 7.43 &times; 10<sup>-4</sup>
-The repeatability variance for TiO2 is 2.0007 &times; 10<sup>-6</sup>
+The repeatability variance for Al2O3 is 2.6773 &times; 10<sup>-4</sup>
-The standard uncertainty for the assigned value of TiO2 is 0.0022
+The standard uncertainty for the assigned value of Al2O3 is 0.0182
-The standard uncertainty for the assigned value of TiO2 is 0.0022
+The standard uncertainty for the assigned value of Al2O3 is 0.0183

 ### tests for normal distribution